 The ASBMR is now at a crossroads.
 We are witnessing economic woes that result in a decline in research funding support, a major threat to young investigators just entering our field, and as a consequence, a leveling off of membership.
-Yet, the Society is moving forward with a new strategic plan that will attract scientists interested in the bone-muscle connection, broaden our international reach, and working with other bone and mineral organizations to strengthen our influence on future directions of our field.
+Yet, the Society's strategic plan will attract scientists interested in the bone-muscle connection, broaden our international reach, and working with other bone and mineral organizations to strengthen our influence on future directions of our field.
 As a candidate for President of the ASBMR, I have the necessary background to serve based on my years of involvement in Society activities and I have the enthusiasm to move our field forward.
 I understand the operations side of the ASBMR as well as the necessary balance between basic, translational and clinical science.
 We have been able to maintain a healthy as well as ethical relationship with our industry scientists that I am confident will continue and flourish as the new strategic plan unfolds.
 I also have an appreciation for these coalescing forces that will require ASBMR to be agile, stabilizing, and forward thinking.
 As a Society composed of diverse researchers from many disciplines, the ASBMR membership has the scientific expertise and talent to lead the field.
 To strengthen our group further will require the engagement of new talented members who are invested in ASBMR.
-I feel that I can move the ASBMR ahead building upon the strong and broadbased legacy that each of our ASBMR Presidents have provided.
+By attending a Smith Bucklin annual meeting, I gained an appreciation of the role of our management company.
+I feel that I can move the ASBMR ahead building upon the strong and broad-based legacy that each of our ASBMR Presidents have provided.
 I will work closely with the Executive Committee, Council, Committee Chairs and Members, and ASBMR staff to implement the strategic plan and develop new directions to keep our Society at the cutting edge of our field.